boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 * How the throughput advice is computed/set.
 * How applications running over a host can learn the bitrates associated with a network attachment.
 Typically, this can be achieved by invoking a dedicated API.
 However, the exact details of the API is OS-specific and, thus, out of scope of this document.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

+This document makes use fo the following term:

+Rate-limit:
+: Used as a generic term to refer to a policy to restrict the maximum bitrate of a flow.
+: It can be used with or without any traffic classification.
+: A rate-limit can involve limiting the rate and/or burst size.

 # Sample Deployment Cases

 Some deployment use cases for throuput advice discovery are provided below: